Triggers

 Work Request Batch Ready Trigger

-Use the Work Request Batch Ready trigger when writing flows that combine work request cache events into a single batch.
+The Work Request Batch Ready trigger fires when a batch of work requests reaches a state where they are ready to be processed.
+This trigger is commonly used when writing flows that combine work request cache events into a single batch.